flutter/website/ui-performance/index.md

 ## The performance overlay

-The performance overly displays statistics in two graphs that show where time is being spent in your app.
+The performance overlay displays statistics in two graphs that show where time is being spent in your app.
 If the UI is janky (skipping frames), these graphs help you figure out why.
 The graphs display on top of your running app, but they aren’t drawn